-S.1 Course Description and Prerequisite
+Course Description and Prerequisite

-CS 2C is the study of advanced data structures and algorithmic analysis required of all C++-based CS degree programs and vocations.
-You will get extensive training and practice in the theory, language and coding techniques known to all professional computer scientists.
-You will learn how to use the many C++ STL class templates (like vectors, sets and lists) to implement higher level abstract data types (like trees, hash tables and graphs).
-You will also become versed in the implementation of various sorting and searching algorithms, and be able to analyze a problem from many new points of view so you can choose the best solution for the problem at hand.
+This online course, CS F001C 03W, is based on the teaching materials originally created by Professor Michael Loceff at Foothill College.
+I, Jim Lai, the instructor for the Spring quarter of 2019, will follow these amazing materials with you and help you get through this exciting journey of the advanced data structure and algorithmic analysis in Java.
+During the course you will get extensive training and practice in the theory, language and coding techniques known to all professional computer scientists.
+You will learn how to use the many java.util collection classes (like ArrayLists, HashSets and LinkedLists) to implement higher level abstract data types (like trees, hash tables and graphs).

+By successfully completing this course, you will become versed in the implementation of various sorting and searching algorithms, and be able to analyze a problem from many new points of view so you can choose the best solution for the problem at hand.

-CS 2B (or equivalent) is a prerequisite.
+Prerequisite: CS 1B (or equivalent).

-A working facility with simple algebra as well as good written English comprehension skills are both strong advisories.
+Strong advisories: A working facility with simple algebra as well as good written English comprehension skills.